jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 As we see on the graph we first copy data from input (excel file - the fomrat used in clinical practice)  to a format that can be consumed by the databricks, databricks notebook first clean data than check its quality and look for any outliers,, to create data summaries and perform statistical hypothesis testing.
 It is also shown how the ML pipelinee can be connected, actual code of the jupiter notebook with model training will be described below.

 # Key Vault
-In order to keep safely all keys all keys and certificates are stored in Azure Key vault
+For safety all keys and certificates are stored in Azure Key vault

 ## Access policies
 First step is to provide Access policies for all required services like Synapse Analytics , Azure MAchine learning etc.

 ![image](https://user-images.githubusercontent.com/53857487/115953879-59c22700-a4ee-11eb-9866-74976330c04d.png)

 ## DataBricks integration
-In order to enable integration of Databricks with azure keyvoult we need a premium account and also access the create scope in the Databricks via pasting appropriate url as shown below
+In order to enable integration of Databricks with azure key vault we need a premium account and access to create scope in the Databricks via pasting appropriate url as shown below

 ![image](https://user-images.githubusercontent.com/53857487/115957830-07d8cb80-a505-11eb-9a0f-eb05fe62fc5b.png)